• Skip to primary navigation

 • Onion – for a nice aromatic touch.

-• Olive oil – to give the sauce a nice rich flavor.
+• Olive oil – a good quality extra virgin to give the sauce a nice rich flavor.

 • Italian seasoning – for that authentic Italian flavor we all love in a good tomato sauce.